-The course is taught as much as possible by way of practical activities, writing programs to demonstrate the theoretical concepts.
-If pupils have been interested and inspired by the programming activities in Years 7 to 9 and found that this aspect of the subject came easily to them, then they will find this course a creative and interesting experience.
+The course is taught as much as possible by way of practical activities.
+Students will find this course a creative and interesting experience.
 Students opting for the course will need to work on their programming skills at home and cannot simply rely on lesson time to hone their understanding of given programming languages.

 Regular support sessions will run during lunchtimes and after school to support GCSE students.
-There will also be opportunities for the students to take part in robotics clubs in order to develop their knowledge of programming languages even further.